david672orford/PPR/ipp/README.txt

  # PPR's IPP server
  ipp stream tcp nowait.400 pprwww /usr/sbin/tcpd /usr/lib/ppr/lib/ppr-httpd --ipp

-Disable any other IPP server which may be running (CUPS), and then run:
+Disable any other IPP server which may be running (such as CUPS), and then run:

  # kill -HUP _inetd_pid_